ndf-zz/hl950-font/README.md

 # hl950-font

-This respository contains an updated font for mde 5 of the Tag Heuer HL950 Modulo display based on
+This repository contains an updated font for mode 5 of the Tag Heuer HL950 Modulo display based on
 [Quicksand Medium](https://fonts.google.com/specimen/Quicksand).